Georgitanev/sql/complex_queries/how_to_write_complex_queries.md

 --Give a list of products that have create more than $5000 in revenue in 1996 --show the productname, product_id and category name.
 Order by product name.
 --7. add the order by.
-CODE formatting. --regression, classification and optimization
+CODE formatting.

 ```sql
 select  products.product_name						,